release-it/release-it/README.md

 }
 ```

-The `safeBump` option was introduced for this use case, to make sure the bump is done as late as possible (after the `changelogCommand` is executed).
+The `safeBump` option was introduced for this use case, to make sure the bump is done as late as possible, as in this case the `conventional-changelog` tool needs to run from the current version.

 ## 🚚 Distribution Repository